elcritch/binny/README.md

 - AMD64 uses `header.cfaFixedRaOffset` for RA; AArch64 uses RA/FP offsets from FRE.
 - This is a minimal implementation for testing and experimentation; not a full tracer.

+Decode an existing .sframe section file

+- Extract the `.sframe` section from an ELF binary (GNU objcopy or llvm-objcopy):
+  - `objcopy --dump-section .sframe=out.sframe your.elf`
+  - or `llvm-objcopy --dump-section .sframe=out.sframe your.elf`
+- Dump it with the included tool:
+  - `nim c -r tools/sframe_dump.nim out.sframe` (assumes function start addresses are relative to section base 0)
+  - You can provide the section base address if needed (e.g., when `SFRAME_F_FDE_FUNC_START_PCREL` is set or to compute absolute PCs):
+    - `nim c -r tools/sframe_dump.nim out.sframe --base=0x7f000000`

 SFrame section layout

 The `.sframe` section contains: